s-b-repo/wello/README.md

+Deployment Instructions

+    Copy the Updated Script to Each Host:
+        Save the script to a suitable location on each host, for example, /usr/local/bin/host_monitor.py.

+    Make the Script Executable:
+        Ensure the script has execute permissions:

+    chmod +x /usr/local/bin/host_monitor.py

+Run the Script:

+    You can run the script manually or set it up to run automatically using a cron job or a systemd service.

 Example of a Systemd Service

 If you want the script to run as a background service on a Linux system, you can create a systemd service file.